TranslatorSRI/CQS/README.md

 - attachment of provenance metadata and scores to results

 2. Inference specifications are defined as TRAPI templates, which serve as config files for a custom reasoning service / workflow

+- The specifications include a required field to specify knowledge level / agent type (e.g., "resource_id": "infores:biothings-explorer", "resource_role": "primary_knowledge_source") and optional fields to specify, for example, workflow parameters such as an "allow list"

-3. Scoring of individual workflow templates can be customized
+4. Scoring of individual workflow templates can be customized

 - e.g., ARAGORN’s scoring/ranking algorithm, OpenPredict’s prediction score